 Health and Emergency Services

+All Ukrainian arrivals are entitled to full and free access to the NHS.
 You need to register with a GP surgery as soon as possible.
 You can decide where to register.
 It is usual to choose a GP surgery close to where you are living.
 Your GP is usually your first contact if you have a health problem.
 They can treat many conditions and give health advice.
 They can also refer you to other specialist NHS services.
-Find a GP on the NHS website
+Find a GP on the NHS website.

 Some dentists offer NHS treatment and private treatment.
 You should try to register with a dentist as an NHS patient, although places are limited and may not be close to where you live.
 Inform them if you are in receipt of benefits as checks and some treatments may be free, other treatments are payable.
 Find a dentist on the NHS website.